 If you are diabetic, you should always seek proper treatment no matter how small or superficial the wound may seem to be.
 Early and effective treatment can help you avoid feet problems and complications caused by infection and can speed up the healing process too.

-- Nerve damage (neuropathy) – When you have neuropathy, you may not feel the pain of a cut or blister until it has grown worse or become infected.
+- Nerve damage (neuropathy).
+Diabetic neuropathy can sometimes mean that you don’t feel the pain of a cut or blister until it has grown worse or become infected.

 How to treat a diabetic wound

-As even a minor wound can become infected if bacteria are allowed to build up after injury, take the following steps to avoid infection and promote healing:
+Even a minor wound can become infected if bacteria are allowed to build up after injury.
+Take the following steps to avoid infection and promote healing:

-- Clean the wound – Rinse the wound under running water to remove dirt.
+- Clean the wound.
+Remove any dirt by rinsing the wound under running water.
 Do not use soap, hydrogen peroxide or iodine, as these can irritate the injury.
 Apply antibiotic ointment to prevent infection and cover the wound with a sterile bandage.
 Change the bandage daily and use soap to clean the skin around the wound.
 Inspect your wound daily for any signs of infection.

-- See your doctor – Don’t take any chances – have your doctor check minor skin problems or areas of redness before they turn into larger problems.
+- Consult your doctor.
+Don’t take any chances!
+Have your doctor check even minor skin problems or areas of redness before they turn into larger problems.

-- Keep pressure off the wound as it heals – If your wound is on the bottom of your foot, a common place for diabetic people to develop calluses and blisters, stay off it as much as possible to give it a better chance to heal.
+- Keep pressure off the wound.
+Often diabetic people will develop wounds on the bottom of their feet due to calluses and blisters.
+In this case, it is important to keep pressure off the wound as much as possible to allow it a chance to heal.